 Students who are not in their assigned seat/location when the bell rings to begin class are considered tardy.
-Sufficient time is given for students to take care of their needs between classes if they plan well, and all tardies are unexcused unless there is a note from a previous teacher, counselor, administrator, or special circumstances which have been previously established.
-(An example would be a student on crutches.)
-Students more than 15 minutes late will be considered to have an unexcused absence and will be considered truant.
+Sufficient time is given for students to take care of their needs between classes if they plan well, and all tardies are unexcused unless there is a note from a previous teacher, counselor, administrator, or special circumstances which have been previously established (An example would be a student on crutches).
+Ongoing tardies will result in disciplinary action and may impact your student's grade.